Travel Guide to Xi’an

 We highly recommend downloading these apps ahead of time to make your travel smoother!

-• Alipay is another widely used payment app in China that lets you link your card for easy transactions.
-It’s the second most common way to pay and a handy backup to WeChat.
+Alipay is another widely used payment app in China that lets you link your card for easy transactions.
+You can also book train tickets, access a subway card and more.

 If you prefer, you can also purchase a physical SIM card at the airport upon arrival.